A process technician has a wide range of different jobs to complete daily. Some of these duties include:

 Who are the Right People?

-A process technician is someone who has received a proper education and has knowledge of not only the process but of troubleshooting at the necessary level.
+A process technician is someone who has received the proper education and has knowledge of not only the process but of troubleshooting at the necessary level.
 In addition to that, process technicians will need to be extremely confident in their knowledge of the process and their understanding of the problems that can occur.
 To put it simply, if something were to go wrong with the process, the technician cannot call for support because the technician is the support.

 Keeping it Clean